microsoft/qmt/README.md

 Welcome to our qubit modeling tools (qmt)!
 This package is designed to automate the setup of complex geometries appropriate to physical qubit simulations.
 This package is licensed with an MIT open source license.

- For python package configuration, see the yml files in qmt/deployment.
+ For python package configuration, see the yml files in `qmt/deployment`.

     conda env create -f qmt/deployment/environment_full.yml

-Another option is to run the using Docker.
-To use the latest image, see qmt/deployment/docker_python.sh.
+Another option is using Docker.
+To use the latest image, see `qmt/deployment/docker_python.sh`.

 A significant part of the repository consists of Python functions and macros to be executed within FreeCAD, either interactively or in batch mode.
 These require the latest version of FreeCAD (0.18), which works with Python 3.

 Note that this initial release does not contain examples or introductory documentation, which we plan to add in time.
 If you want to get started, feel free to email John Gamble at john.gamble@microsoft.com.

 # Development notes